 Point University provides modern, well-equipped computer facilities for student use.
-Computers are available in the Learning Commons, the Computer Lab, the Fine Arts Center and other points on campus.
-The Computer Lab is located in the Learning Commons on the first floor of the Academic Center, and is available to all students from 8:00 a.m. until 9:00p.m.
+Computers are available in the Learning Commons, the Computer Lab, the Fine Arts Center and other points on campus in West Point and at off-site locations.
+The Computer Lab is located in the Learning Commons on the first floor of the Academic Center, and is available to all students.
 In the Fine Arts Center, students have access to a Mac lab.
 Additional computer kiosks are available around campus.
 Computers are connected to the Internet through the University's network, with access to software for word processing, spreadsheets, databases, presentations, web browsing and interactive course materials.

 All campus residences are equipped with network access to connect student personal computers to the Internet.
-Students are given instructions on how to log on to the campus network with their own passwords during orientation.
+Students are given instructions on how to log on to the campus network with their own passwords during orientations.
 Wireless Internet access is available in the Learning Commons, classrooms and other points on campus.
 Students can register for classes, check grades or transcripts and update their personal information online.